Halibut, Atlantic (Caught at sea)

 Atlantic halibut, the largest of all flat fishes, is a thick-set, right-eyed (both eyes on the right-hand side of the body) flat fish in the family Pleuronectidae.
 It is distributed throughout the north Atlantic, particularly Norway, Faroes, Iceland and southern Greenland, but occurs as far south as Maine in north America and the Bay of Biscay in Europe.
 It can attain a length of 4.7m and more than 300kg, but it is considered slow growing in the wild.
 Spawning occurs during winter and early spring.
 Atlantic halibut become sexually mature at 10-14 years, at around 1.4m in length.
 The oldest recorded halibut has been 55 years of age yet models indicate that they could live for nearly 100 years!
 It has been a heavily targeted fishery for more than 100 years and with slow growth rates, high age at maturity and a population doubling time of around 14 years, is highly susceptible to overfishing.
 IUCN list Atlantic halibut as Endangered (1996) and the species appears on the US National Marine Fisheries Service list of species of concern.
 Additionally the Project Inshore Phase II Report (2013) noted that under the MSC Risk Based Framework, the species was ranked as the 6th most susceptible species, behind some sharks and rays.

-In these areas, Atlantic halibut is primarily landed by Scottish trawlers when targeting other demersal species, but also captured in demersal long line and net fisheries.
+In this area, Atlantic halibut is primarily landed by trawlers when targeting other demersal species, but also captured in demersal long line and net fisheries.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Dab